neondatabase/create-branch-action/README.md

 - `username` — the database username (role name) to be created for connecting to the new branch.

 > [!IMPORTANT]
 > Ensure the database username (role) specified in the username input is already created in your Neon project.
-This action does not create database roles and will fail if the specified username does not exist.
-You can use the default `neondb_owner` role if suitable.
+This action will fail if the specified username (role) does not exist.

 Setup the action in your workflow: